 An alternative to the “strategy” of selling calls over CFDs with more professional Options Trading Strategies

 Instead, we use options to help mitigate the risk and leverage.
 If you can’t afford the stock, buy a long dated call option.
-The risk is limited right off the bat as what you paid out ie there is an inbuilt guaranteed stop loss on the trade.
-What’s more you can select a leverage factor that suits you and, even if the trade goes a little against you, you have time on your side ie you can weather short term volatility without a dreaded MARGIN CALL!!
+The risk is limit right off the bat as what you paid out ie there is an inbuilt guarantee to stop loss on the trade.
+What’s more, you can select a leverage factor that suits you and, even if the trade goes a little against you.
+You have time on your side ie you can weather short term volatility without a dreaded MARGIN CALL!!